facebook/react-native-website/website/versioned_docs/version-0.60-RC/signed-apk-android.md

 + def enableSeparateBuildPerCPUArchitecture = true
 ```

-Upload both these files to markets which support device targetting, such as [Google Play](https://developer.android.com/google/play/publishing/multiple-apks.html) and [Amazon AppStore](https://developer.amazon.com/docs/app-submission/getting-started-with-device-targeting.html), and the users will automatically get the appropriate APK.
+Upload both these files to markets which support device targeting, such as [Google Play](https://developer.android.com/google/play/publishing/multiple-apks.html) and [Amazon AppStore](https://developer.amazon.com/docs/app-submission/getting-started-with-device-targeting.html), and the users will automatically get the appropriate APK.
 If you want to upload to other markets, such as [APKFiles](https://www.apkfiles.com/), which do not support multiple APKs for a single app, change the following line as well to create the default universal APK with binaries for both CPUs.

 ```diff
 - universalApk false  // If true, also generate a universal APK